-The design and siting of buildings and structures does not adversely impact the amenity of the streetscape or adjoining sites having regard to the following:

-- (a) minimisation of potential sources of nuisance: - (b) provision of and maintenance of access to natural light and ventilation; - (c) integration with and consideration of the design and siting of any buildings and structures located on adjoining sites (particularly those associated with a sensitive land use) or public places; and - (d) provision of and maintenance of privacy for any habitable buildings.

-There is a 1.8 metre high acoustic screen fence located along all common of boundaries with a residential category zone or other adjoining sensitive land use.

-Buildings or structures having an 'outermost projection height' exceeding two (2) metres have a setback from road frontage lot boundaries of at least six (6) metres.

-Buildings or structures have a setback from all common lot boundaries with a lot located in a residential category zone in accordance with the following:

-- (a) at any point where the 'outermost projection height' is between two (2) metres and 4.5 metres, a setback of at least five (5) metres; or - (b) at any point where the 'outermost projection height' is greater than 4.5 metres, a setback of at least five (5) metres plus 0.3 of a metre for every additional metre or part thereof in height over 4.5 metres.

-If the distance separating a window of a habitable room, a balcony or a patio is less than three (3) metres at ground level or nine (9) metres at levels above ground level, of a window of a habitable room or a balcony or a patio of an adjacent building, privacy is protected by utilising the following:

-- (a) window sill heights a minimum of 1.5 metres above floor level; or - (b) fixed opaque glazing in any part of the window below 1.5 metres above floor level; - (c) fixed external screens; or - (d) in the case of screening for a ground floor level, fencing to a height of 1.5 metres above ground floor level.
+Performance outcomes Acceptable outcomes PO3 AO3.1 The design and siting of buildings and structures does not adversely impact the amenity of the streetscape or adjoining sites having regard to the following: There is a 1.8 metre high acoustic screen fence located along all common property lot boundaries with a residential category zone or other adjoining sensitive land use. (a) minimisation of potential sources of nuisance; 402.2 (b) provision of and maintenance of access to natural light and ventilation; (c) integration with and consideration of the design and siting of any buildings and structures located on adjoining sites (particularly those associated with a Buildings or structures having an 'outermost projection height' exceeding two (2) metres have a setback from road frontage lot boundaries of at least six (6) metres.
+Buildings are set back a minimum of six (6) metres from the primary road frontage boundary. sensitive land use) or public places; and (d) provision of and maintenance of privacy for 4000 any habitable buildings.
+Buildings or structures have a setbackBuildings are set back from all common property-lot boundaries with a lot located in a residential category zone in accordance with the following: (a) at any point where the for a building having a outermost projection height is between two (2) metres and height up to and including 4.5 metres, a minimum setback of at least five (5) metres; or (b) at any point where the for a building having a outermost projection height is greater than 4.5 metres, a minimum setback of at least five (5) metres plus 0.3 of a metre for every additional metre or part thereof in height over 4.5 metres.
+If the distance separating a window of a habitable room, a balcony or a patio is less than three (3) metres at ground level or nine (9) metres at levels above ground level, of a window of a habitable room or a balcony or a patio of an adjacent building, privacy is protected by utilising the following: (a) window sill heights a minimum of 1.5 metres above floor level; or (b) fixed opaque glazing in any part of the window below 1.5 metres above floor level; or (c) fixed external screens; or (d) in the case of screening for a ground floor level, fencing to a height of 1.5 metres above ground floor level.
+Appearance PO4 AO4.1